DreamLab/AsyncOpenStackClient/README.rst

 Introduction
 ============

 The `AsyncOpenStackClient` is a asynchronous rest wrapper for the OpenStack API.
-It provides a nice abstraction for authentication and wraps some (not all of them) methods for the OpenStack Compute API.
+It provides a nice abstraction for authentication.
 For method specification, see the official OpenStack documentation: https://docs.openstack.org/queens/api/.

 Installation